KLORNO/langmodel-flow/README.md

 > **NOTICE**: This is still a work-in-progress.
 The interfaces provided by this project are still subject to change.

-LangModel-Flow is a Go-based framework for building applications drawing on the stren
+LangModel-Flow is a Go-based framework for building applications drawing on the strength of language models.
+It leverages the patterns of composability and chain of responsibilit